 Click on the link above for instructions and approval forms.
 Development and presentation of a culminating research or service project based on one month (or at least 200 contact hours) of fieldwork in a community agency or work on a research project of the student’s choosing (with guidance from a faculty member) in consultation with an adviser or advisory committee.
 Student presents a seminar and submits a paper on the project.

 EPI_BIO 300-Level Courses

 EPI BIO 301 Introduction to Epidemiology (1)

 This course introduces epidemiology and its uses for population health research.
 Concepts include measures of disease occurrence, common sources and types of data, important study designs, sources of error in epidemiologic studies and epidemiologic methods.

 EPI BIO 302 Introduction to Biostatistics (1)

 This course introduces principles of biostatistics and applications of statistical methods in health and medical research.
 Concepts include descriptive statistics, basic probability, probability distributions, estimation, hypothesis testing, correlation and simple linear regression.

 EPI BIO 303 Introduction to Probability Theory (1)

-EPI BIO 305 Applied Statistical Programming in SAS (1)
+EPI BIO 305 Applied Statistical Programming (1)

 This course provides a thorough working introduction to the statistical programming language SAS.
 Concepts focus on practical issues relating to data management, statistical data processing and SAS programming.